SebastianMeyer1989/NanoCore/README.md

 ```
 perl NanoCore.pl --sample_list VRE_Nanopore-only_example/sample_list_VRE_nano_testdata.txt --reference cgMLST_files/E.faecium_cgMLST_ref-seqs.fasta --clair_model_nano /home/user/Software/miniconda3/envs/clair3/bin/models/ont --clair_model_illu /home/user/Software/miniconda3/envs/clair3/bin/models/ilmn --threshold 20 --threads 8 --samtools samtools --prefix Example_VRE_nanopore
 ```
 Of note: You will need to change the installation path of the "--clair_model_nano" and the "--clair_model_illu" option and maybe also where your "--samtools" executable is found.
-For further explanation on what the different options do, please look into the "Running NanoCore" paragraph.
+For information about this and further explanation on what the different options do, please look into the "Running NanoCore" paragraph.
 This analysis should run ~2hours on 8 cores, use <2gb of memory and produce <8gb of output data.
 The distance-matrix "Example_VRE_nanopore_allele_table.txt" and minimum-spanning-tree "Example_VRE_nanopore-mst.pdf" should look like this: